-Process to request a state consultant
+Process to Request a State Consultant

 The VR counselor will create a service authorization for 5 hours service code 190 identifying the type of State Consultant.
-The VR counselor will send the authorization, summary of the case, and any supporting documentation to the consultant through encrypted email.
+The VR counselor will send the authorization, along with the consultant referral (whether for medical or psychological consultation), summary of the case, and any supporting documentation to the consultant through encrypted email.
 The summary of the case should include the questions that the VR counselor is needing addressed, current treatment, and any other information necessary for the consultant to have that could impact the recommendation from the consultant.
 The consultant will submit the recommendations, signed authorization, and invoice with the number of hours upon completion of the service.
 The consultant will reach out to the VR counselor for an additional authorization if the service is needing more than 5 hours to complete the review and recommendations.
 If there are any concerns about the recommendations, please contact the Consultant and CC the Field Deputy Director.